sfwill-dev/sfwill-dev/README.md

 I'm Willian.
 Brazilian, married and dad of a little girl. ❤️

-A technology professional with over 14 years of experience, who loves solving problems and communicating with people, currently working as an Enterprise Account Engineer at AWS (Amazon Web Services).
+A technology professional with over 14 years of experience, who loves solving problems and communicating with people, currently working as a Cloud TAM at Amazon (AWS).

 I consider myself being generalist (which can also be viewed as t-shaped or multipotentialite), and have worked in activities such as Software Development, Enterprise Customer Support, and Technical Guidance.